Limits and colimits of synthetic $\infty$-categories: Limit of spaces as dependent product

-\begin{rmk} In the situation of Corollary \ref{issmallisprop}, if a type $A$ is $B$-small then $\issmall_B(A)$ is contractible.
+\begin{remark} In the situation of \Cref{issmallisprop}, if a type $A$ is $B$-small then $\issmall^E_B(A)$ is contractible.
 This entails the existence of a center of contraction $(b_0,\sigma_0)$ where $b_0$ is a term of type $B$ and $\sigma_0$ is an equivalence between $E(b_0)$ and $A$.
-Hence, $A$ is uniquely related to a term in $B$. \end{rmk}
+Hence, $A$ is uniquely related to a term in $B$. \end{remark}

 Therefore, given a directed univalent family of types $E:B\rightarrow \mathcal{U}$, one can think of $B$ as being the $\infty$-category of ``small spaces'', or at least a full subcategory of it.
-Note however, we do not assume that $B$ is closed under limits.
-The next proposition shows that as long as a dependant product of small types is itself small, it corresponds to a limit in $B$.
+However, note that we do not assume that $B$ is closed under limits.
+The next proposition shows that as long as a dependent product of small types is itself small, it corresponds to a limit in $B$.